 Diamonds are a girl’s best friend.
-How true is this trite statement?
+How true is this statement?
 Women have been stereotypically known to crave diamonds just as they have been known to love chocolate and flowers.
 There is some truth in this stereotype.
 Pretty much every one of my girl friends has gone through a diamond craze.
 Though many of the women I know would figuratively die for diamonds, they would not sacrifice their values for the gem or for any jewel at all for that matter.
 Many women, especially with the emergence of the eco-friendly movement and the pervasive idea of social responsibility, are careful about what products they purchase and what jewels they wear.
-Personally, I am very conscious of my clothes and jewels complying with my values.
-It is often difficult to find designers and jewelers that abide by my standards of social responsibility.
-Among the few jewelers I trust is Brilliant Earth.
+Among the few jewelers that abide by standards of social responsibility is Brilliant Earth.

 Brilliant Earth was born out of co-founder Beth Gerstein’s struggle to find an engagement ring that represented her values.
 Her fiancé, Eric Grossberg, through his research at Stanford, realized that responsibly-sourced jewelry could be a catalyst for social change in developing countries.
 As a result, Gerstein and Grossberg, both Stanford graduates, founded Brilliant Earth in 2005.
-Their philosophy, as stated on their site, is to cultivate “a more humane jewelry industry, one stunning piece of jewelry at a time.”
+Their philosophy is to cultivate “a more humane jewelry industry, one stunning piece of jewelry at a time.”

 Beside their beautiful jewelry, Brilliant Earth prides itself on the fact that “there is no compromise between quality and conscience.”
 Their jewelry is handcrafted in America and thoroughly looked over by their jewelry experts.
 Keeping their mission in mind, Brilliant Earth connects with other advocacy groups to increase awareness about conflict diamonds, dirty gold, labor and mining issues, and environmental concerns.
 The company lends a hand to the communities affected by the jewelry industry by donating 5% of their profits.

 What is even more brilliant than their story and their holistic approach to jewelry is their jewelry itself.
 Their fall collection called the Wisteria Collection works to illuminate the autumn season, with all of its intertwining vines and branches and falling leaves, through its jewelry.
 Take for example, Allison’s Ring Rose that has curving and overlapping bands that are modeled after branches and vines.
 The Ring Rose has the same sinuous silhouette of a flower.
-One reason I love this ring is because it has the gentleness and the beauty of rose.
 The Luxe Nature earrings embody the simplicity and charm of nature.
 Each chandelier earring is comprised of seven little leaves that evoke a subtle elegance.
 The Wisteria Leaf Earring mirrors the tranquil, delicate leaves of the plant.
 Brilliant Earth’s pieces are a mix between a beautiful luxury and a natural harmony.
 Their jewelry gives a woman a natural, glowing beauty that is simple yet sophisticated.
 One of my personal favorites is the Plumeria Diamond Pendant Necklace and Earrings.
 The Plumeria diamond necklace and earrings are the embodiment of a plumeria in diamonds.
 The greatest beauty that the world has to offer is found in nature.
-The closest we can come to producing products that are just as beautiful is to mirror nature.
+Why not produce products that are just as beautiful as nature?
 Brilliant Earth’s Wisteria Collection calls upon the natural beauty of autumn to produce a stunning collection that is “at once dynamic and delicate, contemporary and timeless, much like nature itself.”
-To learn more about this brilliant and beautiful collection visit www.brilliantearth.com/wisteria-collection.